 If you are indoors this should be enough to kill off the ambient light and show a very dark image if you are not activating the flash.

-If you are finding that you still have ambient light in the exposure then try to block off light whether that be from drawing a curtain or using black card or flags.
+If you are finding that you still have ambient light in the exposure then try to block off light whether that be from drawing a curtain or closing the blinds.

 How To Set Up The Flash Duration To Be Fast?